Africa House

 Africa House (originally the South African Pavilion) is a Category B listed building in North Ayrshire, Scotland.
 It was designed by James Miller, or his son George, for the 1938 Empire Exhibition in Glasgow.
-It was originally a temporary structure built to house an exhibit of South African goods but after the exhibition was purchased by ICI Nobel.
-The company transported the structure to their explosives manufacturing plant in Ardeer, North Ayrshire.
-The structure was re-erected, though some decorative features were omitted, and, as Africa House, served as a kitchen and canteen for the company's staff.
+It was originally a temporary structure built to house an exhibit of South African goods, but after the exhibition was purchased by ICI Nobel, the company transported the structure to their explosives manufacturing plant in Ardeer, North Ayrshire.
+The structure was re-erected, though some decorative features were omitted, and, as Africa House, it served as a kitchen and canteen for the company's staff.
 A two-storey concrete-framed extension was added to the structure in the 1960s.

-The canteen closed in 1994 and ICI Nobel left the Ardeer site in the mid 2000s.
+The canteen closed in 1994 and ICI Nobel left the Ardeer site in the mid-2000s.
 The site was purchased by Clowes Developments in 2006 but little work has been carried out since.
 The company was criticised for neglecting Africa House which suffered a partial roof collapse.
 In 2021 the developer applied for permission to demolish the structure on account of its condition, but the application was withdrawn.